mjabloun/aquacropr/README.md

 # aquacropr

-R driver for the **FAO AquaCrop stand-alone (plugin)** executable, in the same spirit as [daisyr](../daisyr): write inputs, run the official binary, parse outputs, score against observations.
+R driver for the **FAO AquaCrop stand-alone (plugin)** executable, in the same spirit as **daisyr**: write inputs, run the official binary, parse outputs, score against observations.

 This is not a reimplementation of AquaCrop.